Restricted Area Access Pass Program

 Traditional Agriculture and Livestock

-Traditional agricultural producers and commercial livestock operators must apply for a Restricted Area AG Pass using the following link:
+Traditional agricultural producers and commercial livestock operators must apply for a Restricted Area AG Pass.
+Applications for 2023 will re-open in April.

-Licensed commercial cannabis cultivators must apply for a Restricted Area CannAg Pass using the following link:
+Licensed commercial cannabis cultivators must apply for a Restricted Area CannAg Pass.
+Applications for 2023 will re-open in April.

 Requesters must fill out applications for their specific agricultural industry (traditional agriculture or commercial cannabis).
 Applications will be denied if there is missing or incomplete information in the submitted form, if the wrong form is submitted, or if the applicant is unable to confirm that their operation is a bona fide agricultural operation using the methods/information contained in the application form.